probonopd/casper-language-autodetection/README.md

 * USB keyboards should standardize on a way to communicate their keyboard layout (keyboard language)
 * The *nix world should standardize on some EFI NVRAM variables for keyboard layout (keyboard language), locale (application language), timezone, etc.

+## Status

+* Setting the keyboard layout (keyboard language) works
+* Setting the locale (application language) does not seem to work yet - why?
+* Setting the timezone does not seem to work yet - why?

+Please open an issue in this repository if you know the answer to any of those.

 ## Open questions

 * Where is the source code repository for casper?
 (Hopefully somewhere on GitHub and not hidden away in Launchpad?)